High Yield CDs

-When compared to Capital One and Ally Bank long-term CDs, Marcus generally outperforms their rates.
-Where Marcus falls short is in its short-term CDs, the six-month and nine-month options.
-Ally Bank offers much higher interest rates for its accounts.
-Ally Bank CDs also earn according to balance tiers, which allows customers with higher balances to earn at better rates.
+When compared to Capital One and Ally Bank long-term CDs, Marcus generally keeps up with their rates.
+Where Marcus falls short is in its short-term CD, the six-month option.
+Ally Bank CDs offer much higher interest rates for its accounts.

 |CD Account||Marcus by Goldman||Capital One||Ally Bank|